jijihohococo/ichi-orm/README.md

 }])->get();
 ```

+<b>You can use "addOnlySelect" function in subqueries</b>

 "toArray()" function can use in only main query.
 This function will return the array for thre query as shown as below.

 <b>Array ( [0] => Array ( [id] => 1 [author_id] => 1 [content] => Content [created_at] => 2021-10-01 12:02:26 [updated_at] => 2021-10-01 12:02:26 [deleted_at] => ) )</b>

-<i>You can't call relationship functions directly with the object in the loop because "toArray()" function outputs the array.</i>
+<b>You can't call relationship functions directly with the object in the loop because "toArray()" function outputs the array.</b>

+<b>You can't use "toArray" function in subquery.</b>

 ```php
 $blogs=Blog::select(['id','name'])->toArray();